spex-xray/spex-help/source/reference/commands/var.rst

 and/or error searches, where for each call the parameters of the model are close to those for the previous call.

-**Warning:** *The var occstart last option will have limited advantage if the model during a fit is far off from the final values (large parameter changes during fitting), or with multiple components (in which case the last parameters stored in the newlin subroutine may be associated to a different spectral component compared to the one studied).*
+..
+Warning:: The var occstart last option will have limited advantage if the model during a fit is far off from the final values (large parameter changes during fitting), or with multiple components (in which case the last parameters stored in the newlin subroutine may be associated to a different spectral component compared to the one studied).

 Mekal code
 ~~~~~~~~~~